pyfar/gallery/docs/index.rst

 packages are provided under the MIT open source license allowing unrestricted educational and commercial use.

+.. admonition:: Getting started

+      - If you are new to pyfar, we recommend the `Pyfar examples gallery`_, which works online.
+      - If you want to start on your local machine, please refer to the `Installation guide`_.
+      - If you need detailed information for a specific package, please refer to their documentation below.

 |

 .. grid:: 1 2 2 3